 It renews your spirit.
 The constant flow of vitamin D feeds your mind and body.
-December to mid-May is typically consistent skies of sunshine and heat during the dry season.
+December to mid-May is when you experience sunshine and heat during the dry season.

-Even during the start of the rainy season that lasts from May to November, you will still have sunny skies.
+Even during the start of the rainy season from May to November, you will still have sunny skies.

 9. Some of the most beautiful sunsets in the country

 Sunset is a time for everyone to come out.
-Homemade foods are sold on the beach, music is played, new friends are made, even the animals come out to join in the fun.
+Homemade foods are sold on the beach.
+Music is played, new friends are made, and even the animals come out to join in the fun.